-A sports injury is one that occurs during an organized team and or individual activity, such as tennis, swimming, track, football, baseball, soccer, lacrosse, event riding, auto racing.
+A sports injury is an injury that can occur during an organized team sport and/or an individual activity, such as tennis, swimming, track, football, baseball, soccer, lacrosse, or auto racing.

-A sports injury can be difficult psychologically and emotionally for someone who has dedicated immense amounts of time and energy into achieving athletic goals.
-An injury can leave you without an outlet to cope with stress, as well as frustrated and irritated, wondering why did this happen to me?
-For these reasons, treating the emotional and psychological factors after a sports-related injury is just as important as treating the physical injury.
-Sports psychology aims to provide athletes with that support and treatment needed to navigate through daily life.
+A sports injury can affect you mentally and emotionally, as well as physically.
+Especially for someone who has invested so much of their time and energy into reaching athletic goals.
+An injury can leave you without the usual outlet you used to cope with stress.
+It can also leave you frustrated, irritated, and wondering why this happened to you.
+For these reasons, treating the psychological factors of a sports-related injury is just as important as treating the physical injury.
+Sports psychology aims to provide athletes with the support and treatment needed to navigate through recovery.

 The Leading Sports and Recreational Activities that Cause Brain Injury, Concussion and Chronic Pain are:

 Over the past few years, concussions in sports have dominated the news and become a major public concern, with football concussions receiving the most attention.
-The Center for Disease and Control estimates that each year in the United States, there are 3.8 million concussions in sports, exercise, and other recreational activities.
-When the brain has had enough time to heal and the right precautions have been taken, symptoms of a concussion can disappear within a few weeks of injury.
-However, after several weeks some symptoms may persist.
-This is referred to as Post Concussion Syndrome (PCS).
-For student athletes, concussion symptoms can negatively impact both academic performance and social functioning.
+The Center for Disease Control and Prevention estimates that each year in the United States, there are 3.8 million concussions in sports, exercise, and other recreational activities.
+When the brain is given enough time to heal and precautions have been taken, symptoms of a concussion can disappear within a few weeks of injury.
+However, if you still have symptoms after many weeks, you may have Post-Concussion Syndrome (PCS).
+Unfortunately, for student athletes, concussion symptoms can affect both academics and social functioning.